technocrat/GeoIDs.jl/docs/src/guide/database-config.md

 3. `census.geoid_set_members` - Table for GEOID set members (created automatically)
 4. `census.geoid_set_changes` - Table for tracking changes (created automatically)

-Tables 2-4 are created automatically when needed through the `setup_tables()` function.
+All required tables are created automatically when you run the `initialize_database()` function.
+This function:

+1. Creates the `census` schema if it doesn't exist
+2. Enables the PostGIS extension if needed
+3. Downloads and extracts the U.S. Census TIGER/Line county shapefile
+4. Creates the `census.counties` table with proper schema
+5. Loads county data with GEOIDs and geometries
+6. Sets up the GEOID set management tables

 ### Required Schema

-The `census.counties` table must exist and have the following schema:
+The `census.counties` table must have the following schema:

 ```sql
 CREATE TABLE census.counties (